vividos/RemotePhotoTool/Sourcecode.md

 ## Release check list ##

-Here's a checklist of what to do before each release:
+Here's a checklist of what to do before each release.:

-- Update version number in version.h
-- Update version number in Config.wxi, and BuildNumber in BuildNumber.wxi
 - Update Changelog.md file with all changes since last release
 - Update all external libraries and external tools if needed
 - Check all Documentation files for needed updates, especially Features.md